Ruiping-LIU/sparseCA/README.md

 # sparseCA
-Sparse correspondence analysis for large contingency tables Advances in Data Analysis and Classification. https://doi.org/10.1007/s11634-022-00531-5
+Sparse correspondence analysis for large contingency tables in Advances in Data Analysis and Classification. <https://doi.org/10.1007/s11634-022-00531-5>